Police: 6 dead after crash on the Baltimore Beltway

 WOODLAWN, Md.
 (AP) — At least six people were dead after a crash that closed the Baltimore Beltway in both directions Wednesday, snarling traffic along the west side of the highway that encircles the city, Maryland State Police said.

-Police said troopers were responding around 1:30 p.m. to a crash on northbound Interstate 695 in the Woodlawn area.
+Police said troopers were responding around 1:30 p.m. to a crash on northbound Interstate 695 in the Woodlawn area, where road work has been taking place.

 In a Twitter update later Wednesday afternoon, police said at least six people had died.